willnationsdev/godot-docs/getting_started/guides/godot_essentials_guide.rst

   :ref:`VisualScript <doc_getting_started_visual_script>`, and
   :ref:`NativeScript C++ <doc_gdnative_cpp_example>` as well as how to :ref:`instance scenes via signals <doc_instancing_with_signals>`.

+  For more practical information on when to use signals, see the best practices documentation on :ref:`scene organization <doc_scene_organization>`.

 Memory, references and resources
 --------------------------------